|COOKIES: By using this website you agree that we can place Google Analytics Cookies on your device for performance monitoring.|

 A one-day interdisciplinary scientific meeting covering Colour in its different aspects and its varied applications.
 OPEN TO ALL who are interested.

 09.15–09.30 REGISTRATION AND COFFEE

 Morning sessions commence:

 09.30-10.00 Professor John Mollon, University of Cambridge, A primer on the nature of colour and its perception

-10.00-10.45 Professor Peter Vukusic, University of Bristol, All things bright and beautiful: The colours of natural objects
+10.00-10.45 Professor Peter Vukusic, University of Exeter, All things bright and beautiful: The colours of natural objects